William Contreras Player Props: Brewers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.65 team ERA that ranks ninth among all MLB pitching staffs.
+- The Mariners have a 3.63 team ERA that ranks 10th across all MLB pitching staffs.

-- The Mariners surrender the second-fewest home runs in baseball (11 total, 0.6 per game).
+- The Mariners surrender the fifth-fewest home runs in baseball (13 total, 0.7 per game).

-- The Mariners are sending Gilbert (1-1) out to make his fourth start of the season.
-He is 1-1 with a 2.70 ERA and 20 strikeouts through 16 2/3 innings pitched.
+- The Mariners will look to Gonzales (1-0) in his third start of the season.

-- His last appearance was on Wednesday against the Chicago Cubs, when the right-hander threw 6 2/3 innings, surrendering one earned run while giving up four hits.
+- In his most recent appearance -- in relief on Saturday -- the lefty threw 2/3 innings against the Colorado Rockies while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.